UN calls for rescue of Rohingya boat stranded at sea | DW | 22.02.2021

-Many of those on board are suffering from extreme dehydration and some passengers have already died.
-The UNHCR also called on governments to immediately rescue the refugees, who have been at sea for more than a week.
+Many of the passengers on board are suffering extreme dehydration, and some have already died.
+The UNHCR has called on governments to immediately rescue the refugees, who have been at sea for more than a week.

 A broken-down boat carrying a group of Rohingya refugees is believed to be drifting in the Andaman Sea, with many of those on board ill and suffering from extreme dehydration, the United Nations refugee agency said on Monday.